jonhnet/sonde-search/website/frontend/root-pages/about.md

 </div>

 A [radiosonde](https://www.noaa.gov/jetstream/upperair/radiosondes) is
-the techical term for a weather balloon.
+the technical term for a weather balloon.
 It's a small wireless sensor package used to gather data about the atmosphere such as temperature, humidity, and the wind's speed and direction.
 These readings are a key component of weather prediction and research.
 At over 1,300 sites